EngAbdelrahmanMagdi/ticket-manager/README.md

 - Uses Tailwind CSS for styling
 - Has translations support
 - Shows empty state when no tasks exist
+- RethinkDB database backend

+## Why I Chose Custom Artisan Command

+I chose to use a custom Artisan command (`php artisan rethinkdb:seed`)

+The custom command approach is good because the data is not mixed with the main API logic.
+Anyone can run `php artisan rethinkdb:seed` to quickly get sample tasks, and the system automatically creates the database and table if they don't exist.

+This approach still has the data hardcoded in the command file.
+When you want to change the sample data, you still need to edit the command code.
+This is not as flexible as true database seeding where data comes from external sources.
+But for a small project like this, it's a reasonable that keeps the main code clean while providing easy setup.

 ## Project Structure